 7. Spicy brunch

-To serve 1, gently fry ½ sliced onion and 1 crushed garlic clove in a little spray oil over a medium heat.
+To serve brunch for one person, gently fry ½ sliced onion and 1 crushed garlic clove in a little spray oil over a medium heat.
 Add 1tsp cumin and fry until you start to smell its aroma.
 Stir in 100g cooked quinoa (see no 1) and 1 chopped tomato, then put the mixture on a plate and top with a poached egg.

 8. Side salad